amper5and/node-google-voice/readme.md

 	client.connect('cancel');

+### Get the inbox
-### Display messages in the inbox, indicating if they have been read or not
+Display messages in the inbox, indicating if they have been read or not

 	client.get('inbox',null,function(error, response){
 		if(error){